Lead Acid Batteries - AGM Batteries - Lithium Batteries

 If you are reading this, it means that you are considering which battery type best fits your particular needs.
 Lead Acid batteries despite being around for over 100 years are still being sold and used in many applications.
 AGM Batteries are a step up from lead acid and bring to the table great benefits which we’ll discuss at length.
 Lithium Batteries are the newest technology, but it has taken awhile for them to pick up steam and we’ll discuss the reasons why and why they are now building a lot of momentum.

-In Lead Acid Batteries as the name would imply, the electrodes and grids are made of lead.
+In Lead Acid Batteries, as the name would imply, the electrodes and grids are made of lead.
 There is normally some other additive mixed in with the lead, such as calcium to give some mechanical strength.
-Polarity of the plate is determined by the active material that is placed in physical contact with the grid.
+The polarity of the plate is determined by the active material that is placed in physical contact with the grid.
 The active material is some formulation of lead oxides.
-The electrolyte is sulfuric acid which in some cases can cause burns when in contact with skin and may produce gases during normal charge and discharge cycles which can be toxic and explosive.
+The electrolyte is a sulfuric acid which in some cases can cause burns when in contact with skin and may produce gases during normal charge and discharge cycles which can be toxic and explosive.
 Lead acid is still being bought as it continues to be cheap to purchase for starting applications on vehicles but in other applications such as marine, RV and other renewable energy applications Lead Acid is no longer the battery of choice one of the safety factor, the maintenance factor and three Lead Acid Batteries are no longer considered the cheaper alternative because they offer a higher cost per charge cycle than AGM Batteries and even Lithium Batteries (Which have come down in price considerably in the last 3 years).

 Depending on the depth of discharge (20- 25% is the recommended discharge rate) Lead Acid Batteries can typically last only between 200-300 charge cycles.
 The reason for its short life is grid corrosion of the positive electrode, depletion of the active material and expansion of the positive plates.
 Typically choosing Lead acid means higher weight to stay within the 20 to 25% discharge rate.
 Lead Acid Batteries have a high self-discharge rate of 40% per year and a poor charge efficiency of 15 to 25% meaning if you have a 100 AH bank you must produce from your solar panels or generator about 115 to 125 AH to fully charge the battery which in the case of a renewable energy system could mean more solar panels needed or longer generator running time.